 APPENDIX I

-FBP MARKET SIZE AND GROWTH RATES
+DBS MARKET SIZE AND GROWTH RATES

 In determining the projected size of market for bankruptcy payments, two principles haves been used:

 (i) Firstly, the market sizes and historical growth rates for similar financial instruments have been used as a benchmark.
 According to the BBA, in 1999 the size of the market for Interest Rate Swaps and Currency Swaps were USD 52 trillion and USD 3.6 trillion respectively.